Pelle Fosshaug: Career

-His career began in the 1982–83 season where he played for second division side Borlänge-Stora Tuna BK.
+His career began in the 1982–83 season, where he played for second division side Borlänge-Stora Tuna BK.
 In 1986, he moved to Allsvenskan side Falu BS, where he spent two seasons, followed by another two at IFK Vänersborg.
-In 1992, he made the move to Västerås SK Bandy, the club which he became most commonly associated with.
+In 1992, he made the move to Västerås SK Bandy, the club with which he became most commonly associated.
 During his time with Västerås SK, Fosshaug made the majority of his national team appearances.
 In 2004, he joined Sandvikens AIK.
-He was perhaps a surprise inclusion in the Swedish national bandy team for that season's Bandy World Championship, but made 7 appearances in the tournament, scoring 2 goals.
+He was perhaps a surprise inclusion in the Swedish national bandy team for that season's Bandy World Championship, but he made 7 appearances in the tournament, scoring 2 goals.
 After just one year at Sandvikens AIK, Fosshaug stepped down a division to join Tillberga IK, helping the team win promotion to the Allsvenskan, which at the time was the top-tier in Swedish bandy.

+He was characterized by his rough style of play and was diagnosed with ADHD in 2007.

 After his active playing career, Fosshaug has been a coach for Borlänge-Stora Tuna BK and for the Somalia national bandy team.